Summer Love-In Training Intensive APPLY NOW

 50% DUE UPON REGISTRATION TO HOLD YOUR SPOT

 Toronto Dance Community Love-In team announces the 7th edition of the Summer Love-In for professional dance artists in Toronto, Canada from July 3-7 and July 10- 14, 2017 at Dovercourt House.

-Open to professional artists with a movement practice and newly graduated artists from pre-professional training programs.
+Open to humans with an artistic and physical practice and newly graduated artists from pre-professional training programs.